-Because it’s new type of product, we really want it to have its own identity.
-StudioFeed is meant to be incubator for different ideas, and SubPac is our first.
+Because it’s a new type of product, we really want it to have its own identity.
+StudioFeed is meant to be the incubator for different ideas, and SubPac is our first.
 So we like the idea of spinning off these ideas to have their own types of personalities.
 Unlike coming up with a MIDI interface or headphones, which people are familiar with, there is a challenge in educating people about a new type of product.
 So we felt this was the best way to do that.

-Where did the initial idea for SubPac come from?
+– Where did the initial idea for SubPac come from?

 In terms of accuracy, tactile monitoring is more accurate for sub-frequencies and bass than your ears.
-From 20Hz to 100Hz, your body is a better gauge of how elements in the low-end of the mix fit together.
+From 20 Hz to 100 Hz, your body is a better gauge of how elements in the low-end of the mix fit together.
 All the issues associated with the dynamics of the room are eliminated if the monitoring is directly coupled to your body.
-So the idea of having a tactile monitoring system for the low-end really eliminates all the issues associated with acoustic problems in the room, and also your ear.
+So the idea of having a tactile monitoring system for the low-end really eliminates all the issues associated with acoustic problems in the room, and also with your ears.
 We think that by pushing forward on tactile monitoring, it’ll become a part of people’s studio setup.

 There are different people that are getting behind the SubPac.
 There’s the professional musician, who may want to use it as a tool to monitor the low-end.
 Other users may want it on the road, which will allow people to get immersed in the sound.
-It also helps with listening to promo material for people who DJs.
+It also helps DJs with listening to promo material.
 With headphones, you’re not really understanding what’s happening in a live environment.
 I’ve had people email me, saying that they signed certain acts because they could hear what their music would sound like in the club, and it translates really well.
 Then we have bedroom producers who might have issues with neighbors at night.
 Much of that has to do with the low-end, which travels through walls.
 Subpac gives them a low-end monitoring system that doesn’t bother people, and lets them make music well into the night.
 Finally, something that has become more obvious is people’s hearing loss and tinnitus issues.
 We feel that Subpac is a natural solution to hearing loss, because when you experience the physical side of things, you don’t have to push volume levels as much.
 I get people saying that they can now mix at a much lower level, because the reason for them pushing their volume’s up was to experience the physical sensation of the sound.

 Yes, absolutely.
-The frequency response is 5Hz to 125Hz, with a relatively steep roll-off after that.
-So it serves of the purpose being a solution for a lack of low end in studio monitors, and replaces the sub woofer in that sense, as well as lending itself to traveling musicians.
+The frequency response of the Subpac is 5 Hz to 125 Hz, with a relatively steep roll-off after that.
+So it’s a solution for the lack of low-end in studio monitors, and replaces the sub woofer in that sense, as well as lending itself to traveling musicians.

 A sub woofer transfers low frequencies to your ears through the air.
 Subpac delivers the same frequencies with the same accuracy, but to your body.

-Is there a differentiation between how Subpac should be used by professional musicians in the studio and regular fans at home?
+– Is there a differentiation between how Subpac should be used by professional musicians in the studio and regular fans at home?

 No, there isn’t a different way to use it.
 Our main focus is on studio use, but the casual fan who just enjoys music can use it to better understand what the artist is trying to get across with their music.

-Are there any dangers associated with using SubPac, seeing as the frequency content is being directly transmitted to your body?
+– Are there any dangers associated with using SubPac, seeing as the frequency content is being directly transmitted to your body?

 No. We’ve calibrated it such that it’s not going to physically harm you.
-Of course, anything overused to great extents can create issues, and we advise people against 24 hour usage, but it’s similar to the experience you get at a club in terms of the sensation, which will be familiar to many people.
+Of course, anything overused to great extents can create issues, and we advise people against 24-hour usage, but it’s similar to the experience you get at a club in terms of the sensation, which will be familiar to many people.

-Can you expand on how StudioFeed has gone about getting artist support for Subpac?
+– Can you expand on how StudioFeed has gone about getting artist support for Subpac?